 Biophilic Portico Proposed to Revitalize Downtown Core

-studios: architecture / interior design / strategy
+studios: mknly architecture / mknly interior design / black chamber

-project team: Bao-Nghi Nhan / Ashlen Thomson
+project team: Bao-Nghi Nhan

 There has been a shift in work and office culture with the introduction of hybrid working – during the pandemic, business districts became empty city blocks.
 Bentall Centre, an interconnected business hub in the Downtown core of Vancouver, is using a series of revitalization upgrades to break down the pre-existing physical and perceived expectations of an office complex.